dlaxcess/webcomponentSvelte5/README-bis.md

-# WebComponentSvelte5 Library
+# WebcomponentSvelte5 Library

-A modern library of Web Components built with Svelte 5, offering reusable and framework-agnostic UI components that can be integrated into any web application.
+Library of Web Components built with Svelte 5, offering reusable and framework-agnostic UI components that can be integrated into any web application.

 ## Features